OpenEvalProject/evals/manuscripts/elife-53051/v2/manuscript.md

 Significance bars for the two example STG electrodes in one participant (e1 and e2; Figure 1E) we computed to illustrate the temporal dynamics of category selectivity.
 In these electrodes, we conducted the test of between-category encoding (Mann-Whitney rank-sum test; first analysis) at every timepoint during the trial epoch (in addition to the electrodes’ peaks).
 Bars plotted for each electrode in Figure 1E begin at the first timepoint after stimulus onset where the significance level reached p<0.005 and ends at the first point thereafter where significance fails to reach that threshold (e1: 140 to 685 ms post onset; e2: 65 to 660 ms post onset).

-## Encoding of VOT within voicing categories
+#### Encoding of VOT within voicing categories

 Because VOT-sensitive electrodes were identified via nonparametric correlation analysis (Spearman’s ρ) across all VOTs, the monotonic relationship between VOT and peak HG amplitude at these sites could be driven by the observed phonetic (between-category) encoding of voicing without any robust sub-phonetic (within-category) encoding of VOT.
 To assess sub-phonetic encoding of VOT in the peak response amplitude of VOT-sensitive electrodes, we computed the rank-based correlation (Spearman’s ρ) between VOT and HG amplitude at each electrode’s peak separately for trials in each voicing category (0–20 ms vs. 30–50 ms VOTs).
-The statistical reliability of within-category encoding was summarized by computing a test-statistic (t) for every correlation coefficient (ρ0-20 and ρ30-50 for each VOT-sensitive electrode) as follows:t=ρn-21-ρ2where n is the number of trials with VOTs in a given voicing category.
+The statistical reliability of within-category encoding was summarized by computing a test-statistic (t) for every correlation coefficient (ρ0-20 and ρ30-50 for each VOT-sensitive electrode) as follows:

+$$
+t=\frac{ρ\sqrt{n-2}}{\sqrt{1-ρ^{2}}}
+$$

+where n is the number of trials with VOTs in a given voicing category.
 The resulting set of test statistics (one per voicing category per VOT-sensitive electrode) served as the basis for the following analyses of peak within-category encoding.

 For each group of electrodes (V- and V+), we tested whether the encoding of VOT within each voicing category differed reliably from 0 (Wilcoxon signed-rank tests).
 We also conducted a Wilcoxon signed-rank test for each electrode group that compared the within-category correlation t-statistics for voiceless and voiced categories.

 The above tests addressed the encoding properties of one electrode group at a time (either V- or V+ electrodes).
 Finally, a pair of Wilcoxon signed-rank tests combined across the full set of VOT-sensitive electrodes (n = 49) to summarize the within-category VOT encoding results within electrodes’ (1) preferred and (2) non-preferred categories.
 In order to conduct this ‘omnibus’ test, we multiplied the correlation t-statistics for all V+ electrodes (for tests within each category) by −1.
 This simple transformation had the consequence of ensuring that positive correlation statistics always indicate stronger peak HG responses to VOTs that were closer to the endpoint of an electrode’s preferred category.

-## Visualizations of within-category VOT encoding
+#### Visualizations of within-category VOT encoding

 To visualize the pattern of within-category encoding of VOT in the peak HG amplitude of V- and V+ electrodes, we computed a normalized measure of the peak response amplitude to each VOT stimulus for each VOT-sensitive electrode.
 Figure 2B and C show the full time series of the average (± SE) evoked responses of V- and V+ electrodes to all six VOT stimuli.
 To show encoding patterns across electrodes with different peak amplitudes, each electrode’s activity was normalized by its peak HG (grand mean across all VOTs).
 Figure 2D shows the amplitude of the average response evoked by a given VOT at a given electrode’s peak relative to the average response evoked by the other VOT stimuli, or peak HG (% of max), averaged across electrodes in each group (V-, left; V+, right) and participants (± SE).
 For each electrode, the mean HG amplitude evoked by each VOT at the peak was scaled and normalized by subtracting the minimum across all VOTs and dividing by the maximum across all VOTs after scaling.

-## Neural response latency
+#### Neural response latency

 The normalized HG responses used for Figure 2B/C were also used for the analysis of onset latency effects (Figure 3): HG (normalized) (Figure 2B/C) and HG (% of peak) (Figure 3A) are computationally equivalent.
 Neural response onset latency for an electrode was defined as the first timepoint at which its average response to a given VOT stimulus exceeded 50% of its peak HG (based on the peak of the grand average response across all VOTs).
 A bootstrapping with resampling procedure was employed to estimate the onset latencies of responses to different VOTs at each electrode and to assess any possible relationship between onset latency and VOT.
 During each sampling step in this procedure (1000 bootstrap samples), we computed the average time series of the normalized HG response to each VOT, the onset latency for the response to each VOT, and the nonparametric correlation (Spearman’s ρ) between onset latency and VOT.
 Wilcoxon signed-rank tests asked whether the population of bootstrapped correlation coefficient estimates for each electrode group reliably differed from zero.
 A Mann-Whitney rank-sum test compared the VOT-dependency of response onset latency between electrode groups.
 Color-coded horizontal bars below the neural data in Figure 3A show onset latency estimates (mean ± bootstrap standard error) for responses to each VOT at two example electrodes.
 All electrodes were included in the analyses, but the bootstrapped correlation coefficient estimates for two V+ electrodes that were outliers (>3 SDs from median) were excluded from the visualized range of the box-plot’s whiskers in Figure 3B.

-## Population-based neural classification
+#### Population-based neural classification

 For each participant, we trained a set of multivariate pattern classifiers (linear discriminant analysis with leave-one-out cross validation) to predict trial-by-trial voicing category (/b/: 0–20 ms VOTs vs. /p/: 30–50 ms VOTs) using HG activity across all speech-responsive electrodes on the temporal lobe during a time window around the peak neural response.
 The peak window was defined as beginning 150 ms and ending 250 ms after stimulus onset, selected based on the average and standard deviation of the peaks across all VOT-sensitive electrodes.
 We created four separate classifiers for each participant that allowed us to evaluate the contribution of amplitude and temporal structure to voicing category encoding (Figure 1F).